TechSEO360 Output Filters in Website Scan

-Website scan output filters (also known as list filters) allows you to define which pages you want listed in the sitemap section after website crawls in our website search engine software.
+Website scan output filters (also known as list filters) allows you to define which pages you want listed in the sitemap section after website crawls in our technical SEO software.

 We have a video tutorial:

 This means you can have website scanner crawl pages that are not necessarily included in final output.

 You can use output filters

 Change behavior of how and when these filters get applied by changing: